 Researchers have estimated about 1 percent of the adult population meets the criteria for psychopathy.
-Children are usually not diagnosed with sociopathic and psychopathic disorders, but conduct disorders or behavioural problems.
+Children are usually not diagnosed with sociopathic and psychopathic disorders but conduct disorders or behavioral problems.
 Signs of psychopathy, however, can often be spotted even in a person’s early life.
 Even a young as between the age of 2 and 4, the following may be observed in a potentially psychopathic sibling:

-— They lack empathy and does not seem to care what others feel.
+— They lack empathy and do not seem to care what others feel.

 — They lack fear and are not intimidated by punishments.

 — They lie constantly.

 — They destroy properties or engage in violent play.

 — They do not seem to feel guilty even if they hurt others.

 Even as children, your psychopathic brother, and sister might have stolen from you, spread rumors about you and shown no remorse or guilt if they had hurt you.
 To make matters worse, your parents were so intimated that they seemed to care only about appeasing him rather than protecting you.

 As your psychopathic sibling grows up, their narcissism looms larger.
 They want everything for free or with little effort, and they don’t believe the rules that apply to everyone apply to them.
 People and spouses are simply resources to be used and exploited.
 They are charming and like to draw attention to themselves.
 They also create constant drama because they cannot stand being bored.
 Unfortunately, your parents are exhausted just trying to manage them.
 They hardly pay any attention to you.
 As a close sibling or the only sibling, you may feel your life was ‘stolen’ by your psychopathic sibling.
 Sibling estrangement is an unfortunate and inevitable result.

 “If you cannot get rid of the family skeleton, you may as well make it dance.”